oribenshir/afternoon_rusting/_posts/2019-1-12-ownership.md

 In an ideal world, we would be done with *ownership* at this point.
 However, those rules are extremely restrictive and do not allow us to do much.
 They also completely ignoring various aspects of the real world, how do we *borrow*, how can we *share* ownership, and what about *cloning* an object or *moving* the ownership?
 So let's continue exploring those related topics.

-### Cloning And Coping
+### Cloning And Copying
 While in the physical world, it is not very easy to think about *cloning* an object, when discussing about information it becomes a common action.
-Think about telling a friend about some news, you have basically cloned it between you, as you both know it now.
-Another nice and rare example from the physical world is candle fire, once you lit one candle, you can clone its fire to another candle, without the fire at the first candle going away.
+Think about sharing a piece of news with a friend, you have cloned the information, as you both know it now.
+Another nice and rare example from the physical world is candle fire, once you lit one candle, you can clone its fire to another, without compromise the original.
 So how you can do it in Rust?
 Well, turns out **usually** we have a function for it called `clone()`, this simple:
 ```rust
 let owner = String::from("Money");
 let another_owner = owner.clone();